forlogos/basecamp-classic-todos-sync-with-1-evernote/README.md

 # Basecamp classic todos sync with 1 Evernote note

-Sync all Basecamp (classic) todos from 1 project with 1 note in Evernote
+Sync all Basecamp (classic) todos from 1 project with 1 note in Evernote, with PHP.

-# To Dos
-1. Read up on using each service's API's
-1. Write up some code to retrieve all todos from basecamp
-1. Write up code to update/replace an evernote note
-1. Combine the two, DONE!
+Project complete.
+Will not work on updates unless there are changes made to either the basecamp or evernote APIs.

+#Installation instructions

+(The code in the project file, bc2en.php, is commented and should be enough)

 # Notes
 ## Basecamp API